LinuxCommandLibrary

 pngcrush

-Optimize PNG image file size
+Optimize PNG files for smaller size

 TLDR

-$ pngcrush [in.png] [out.png]
+$ pngcrush [input.png] [output.png]

 copy